-REQUIREMENTS FOR GRADUATION Degree Requirements
+■ REQUIREMENTS FOR GRADUATION Degree Requirements

-- 1. Complete the specific course requirements for a major field of study with a minimum grade point average of 2.0 in those courses required by each major, certificate or secondary licensure to be granted. - 2.
-Complete all learner qualification profile competency requirements. - 3.
-Complete a minimum of 124 credit hours for a bachelor's degree.
-Complete a minimum of 64 credit hours for an associate degree. - 4.
-Have completed a minimum of 60 hours at a baccalaureate-degree-granting institution (Waived for Professional Studies learners who are qualified military personnel under a SOC agreement). - 5.
-Have an overall grade point average of 2.0 and meet specific program grade point average requirements. - 6.
+- Complete the specific course requirements for a major field of study with a minimum grade point average of 2.0 in those courses required by each major, certificate or secondary licensure to be granted. - Complete all learner qualification profile competency requirements. - 3.
+Complete a minimum of 124 credit hours for a bachelor's degree. - 4.
+Have completed a minimum of 60 hours at a baccalaureate-degree-granting institution. - Have an overall grade point average of 2.0 and meet specific program grade point average requirements. - 6.
 Have Southwestern College course credit of at least 30 credit hours (cannot include prior learning experience credit). - 7.
-Have taken 15 of the last 30 course credit hours at Southwestern (waived for Professional Studies learners who are qualified military personnel under a SOC agreement).

-- 8. Complete the Application for Degree by the stated deadline. - 9.
-Accept the judgment of school administrators in substituting transfer credits for courses in the Southwestern College catalog. - 10.
-Be elected to the respective degree by the faculty and by the Board of Trustees.
+Have taken 15 of the last 30 course credit hours at Southwestern (waived for Professional Studies learners who are qualified military personnel under a SOC agreement). - 8.
+Complete the Application for Degree by the stated deadline. - 9.
+Accept the judgment of school administrators in substituting transfer credits for courses in the Southwestern College catalog. - Be elected to the respective degree by the faculty and by the Board of Trustees.